skip to main content

 Board Policies related to Alcohol, Tobacco and other drugs.

-• Develop a new/enhanced awareness of substance use issues including identification of negative impact on health, lifestyle, and relationships
+• Develop a new/enhanced awareness of substance use issues including identification of negative impacts on health, lifestyle, and relationships

 • Learn further decision-making and refusal skills essential to maintain a life free from drugs and alcohol.